arielt/bs/README.md

 BS
 ==

 Binary Score allows you to execute code verification in sandbox environment.

+It's available on any Ubuntu machine: bare metal, virtual on-premises or in the cloud.

+It protects your resources while executing not trusted code.

 Executed code will be limited by:

  * Memory / Swap
  * Disk Space
  * Time
+ * Number of allowed forks
+ * Number of opened files

 Currently supported languages: